Approvals

 script.close()

-Since the analysis is identical to the recorded script, except for the two script commands, it will match the authorization and execute on the production environment.
+Since the analysis is identical to the recorded script, except for the two script commands, it will match the authorization and execute in the authorized mode.

-The notebook should be modified to connect to the correct production instance.
+The notebook should be modified to connect to the engine in authorized mode by using the appropriate connection file.
 Instead of having cd.script.record() on top, the analyst inserts cd.script.load(approved_script_filename).
 Then, at the bottom they replace cd.script.save() by cd.script.close().
-They also ensure they load their analyst key, by inserting cd.base.session.analyst_key = path_to_analyst_key at the top of the script.
+They also ensure they load their analyst key, by inserting cd.base.session.analyst_key = path_to_analyst_key at the top of the script (if crandas.base.connect() was called, this line must be added after it).

 After the notebook is set up, they use Cells -> Run all to execute their notebook from top to bottom.
 As mentioned before, it is essential that the cells are executed in exactly the same order as they were when recording the script.